 If you believe that the money or property taken from you is exempt, you must complete and file with the clerk of the court [a notarized affidavit claiming the] an executed claim of exemption.
-A copy of the [affidavit] claim of exemption must be served upon the sheriff [and], the garnishee and the judgment creditor within [8] 20 days after the notice of execution or garnishment is [mailed.] served on you by mail pursuant to NRS 21.076 which identifies the specific property that is being levied on.
-The property must be returned to you within [5] 8 days after you file the [affidavit] claim of exemption unless [you or the judgment creditor files a motion] the sheriff or garnishee receives a copy of an objection to the claim of exemption and a notice for a hearing to determine the issue of exemption.
+A copy of the [affidavit] claim of exemption must be served upon the sheriff [and], the garnishee and the judgment creditor within [8] 20 calendar days after the notice of execution or garnishment is [mailed.] served on you by mail pursuant to NRS 21.076 which identifies the specific property that is being levied on.
+The property must be [returned to you] released by the garnishee or the sheriff within [5] 9 judicial days after you [file] serve the [affidavit] claim of exemption upon the sheriff, garnishee and judgment creditor, unless [you or the judgment creditor files a motion the sheriff or garnishee receives a copy of an objection to the claim of exemption and a notice for a hearing to determine the issue of exemption.
 If this happens, a hearing will be held to determine whether the property or money is exempt.
-The [motion] objection to the claim of exemption and notice for the hearing to determine the issue of exemption must be filed within [10] 5 days after the [affidavit claiming] claim of exemption is filed.
-The hearing to determine whether the property or money is exempt must be held within [10] 7 days after the [motion] objection to the claim of exemption and notice for the hearing is filed.
+The [motion] objection to the claim of exemption and notice for the hearing to determine the issue of exemption must be filed within [10] 8 judicial days after the [affidavit claiming] claim of exemption is [filed.] served on the judgment creditor by mail or in person and served on the judgment debtor, the sheriff and any garnishee not less than 5 judicial days before the date set for the hearing.
+The hearing to determine whether the property or money is exempt must be held within [10] 7 judicial days after the [motion] objection to the claim of exemption and notice for the hearing is filed.
 You may be able to have your property released more quickly if you mail to the judgment creditor or the attorney of the judgment creditor written proof that the property is exempt.
 Such proof may include, without limitation, a letter from the government, an annual statement from a pension fund, receipts for payment, copies of checks, records from financial institutions or any other document which demonstrates that the money in your account is exempt.